What is life insurance?

 If you choose a permanent policy…

 If you continue to make necessary payments and don’t cancel your policy, you’ll receive lifetime coverage.
-You can also access the policy’s cash value (through loans and withdrawals) while you’re still alive, which is yours to use however you want.
-1
+You can also access the policy’s cash value (through loans and withdrawals, also known as the living benefits of life insurance) while you’re still alive, which is yours to use however you want.1

 Life insurance isn’t a one-size-fits-all product.
-People need it for different reasons, but here are the top five.*
+People need life insurance for different reasons, but here are the top five.*

 1. Burial/final expenses